bravetechnologycoop/BraveButtons/README.md

 # How to set up a generic Raspberry Pi environment (for a Brave Hub or the pairing tool):

-1. use Balena Etcher to flash the SD card with Raspbian Buster
+1. use either Balena Etcher or Raspberry Pi Imager to flash the SD card with Raspbian Buster

 1. create a file named `ssh` in the boot partition of the SD card